GuyL99/learning_kotlin/README.md

 # learning_kotlin
-this is my repository to store my kotlin training 20/06/2017 6:00 pm: started learning and training with kotlin!
+this is my repository to store my kotlin training <br>
+20/06/2017 6:00 pm:
+started learning and training with kotlin!